openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 In 2021, `a revised version <https://www.unccd.int/sites/default/files/documents/2021-09/UNCCD_GPG_SDG-Indicator-15.3.1_version2_2021.pdf>`_ was published.

-The module is based on the most recent version of their guidance (Version 2), which outlines a comprehensive approach to land degradation and suggests methods for restoring degraded land by providing guidance for governments, businesses, local communities, and other stakeholders.
+The module is based on the most recent version of their guidance (Version 2), which outlines a comprehensive approach to land degradation and suggests methods for restoring degraded land by providing guidance for governments, businesses, local communities and other stakeholders.

 Approach
 """"""""